Royals vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays' Shane McClanahan (11-1) will make his 16th start of the season.
+- The Rays' Zach Eflin (8-3) will make his 14th start of the season.

-- McClanahan will look to finish five or more innings for the seventh start in a row.
+- He has earned a quality start seven times in 13 starts this season.

+- In 13 starts this season, Eflin has lasted five or more innings 12 times, with an average of 5.9 innings per appearance.

-- He has finished three appearances without allowing an earned run in 15 chances this season.
+- He has two appearances with no earned runs allowed in 13 chances this season.

 |Opponent